Karthik7TR/Karthik_poc/dojo/03-pipeline-creation.md

 # Goal
 Create your end-to-end pipeline.
-This will be used to build the code, bake a container image and publish it to ECR, and deploy this image to the two ECS services you created with Cloud IaC.
+This will be used to build the code, bake a container image and publish it to ECR, and deploy this image to the two ECS clusters you created with Cloud IaC.

 # Steps
 1. Run the following command in your virtual environment to install the installer: